 Control Relay Module

 Provide intelligent control relay modules at the locations shown on the drawings.
 The Control Relay Module shall provide one form “C” dry relay contact rated at 2 amps @ 24 VDC to control external appliances or equipment shutdown.
 The control relay shall be rated for pilot duty and releasing systems.
 The position of the relay contact shall be confirmed by the system firmware.
-The control relay module shall be suitable for mounting on 2 ½” (64mm) deep single gang boxes or 1 ½” (38mm) deep 4” square boxes with single gang covers.
+The control relay module shall be suitable for mounting on 2 -1/2 inch deep single gang boxes or 1-1/2 inch deep 4-inch square boxes with single gang covers.

 Basis of Design: Edwards model SIGA-CR.